thu-nics/UniNDP/README.md

 - `de_gb_rl`: number of DRAM banks per PU
 - `de_gb_wl`: number of DRAM banks per PU

-During computation, input can also be broadcasted to all PUs from global buffer, please refer to [MAC INST]() for detailed ISA.
+During computation, input can also be broadcasted to all PUs from global buffer, please refer to [computation instructions](#221-computation-instruction) for detailed ISA.
 Also, data movement can happen between global buffer and DRAM bank in the same device, please refer to [Memory Movement INST]() for detailed ISA.

 ![Global Buffer Diagram](doc/sim/global-buffer.png)